Dear Wise Woman,

 • comfortable walking shoes for wandering workshops (or taking a walk to the Castle)

-• one set of clothes / swimmers that can get dirty (if you're intending to go on the Mud Run)
+• one set of clothes / swimmers that can get dirty (if you're intending to go on the Mud Run - particularly for children in Kids Camp)

 • celebratory dress for evening festivities